 Jacob stirred his fork into his meal.
 He wasn't sure what to say.
 Of all the original crew, Tali was the most cautious about Cerberus and its motives.
 It was, he knew, a reputation the organization had earned.
 As with Garrus before, he wasn't about to defend it.
 "Can't say I blame you for being suspicious.
 I know where that's coming from.
 You're looking out for your friends.
 Standing where you are, I'd probably feel the same way."

-"Well..."
-Tali shifted her weight from leg to leg.
-"I- I just wanted to say I was sorry.
-I'll let you get back to your meal.
+"Well," Tali shifted from leg to leg.
+"I- I'll let you get back to your meal.
 Talk to you later."

 The quarian looked over her shoulder toward the human.

 "Then shame on all of us," Jacob said.
 "Because we shouldn't have let that slide."
 He and the engineer regarded one another silently for a moment.
-He grinned at her.
+He smiled.
 "I mean, at the very least, we should have gotten you a little plaque or something.
 'I Saved the Citadel,' right?"

 Jacob could never really read Tali's expressions but her eyes narrowed suspiciously.
 Suddenly he was back in the briefing room, welcoming her aboard with his comment about EDI.
 Just when he'd made a breakthrough he had to go and ruin it with a careless remark, though for the life of him he couldn't figure out why that would make her mad.

-But then, Tali cocked her head, and instead of irritated, her tone sounded quite amused.
+But then, Tali cocked her head, and instead of irritated, she sounded amused.
 "How'd you know about those?"

-Jacob looked about with confusion.
-She wasn't angry at all.
 "Garrus said something about it this morning.
-I mean, I thought he was kidding."
+I thought he was kidding."

 "He was serious?
 That's what they gave you for saving the whole damn galaxy?"